DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 3: The total size of US Wildfires per state (1992 - 2015)

 As Fig. 2.
-5 suggests, Alaska with only around 700,000 total population (https://en.wikipedia.org/wiki/Alaska) had the largest wildfire in the US between 1992 and 2015.
+2 and 2.
+3 show Alaska with only around 700,000 total population (https://en.wikipedia.org/wiki/Alaska) had the largest wildfire in the US between 1992 and 2015.

 <a name="6"></b>
 ##### US wildfires count and size distribution per year across the country or within each state

 The total count and size of the US Wildfires across the country are shown in Fig. 2.
-1-1 and 2.
-1-2, respectively.
+4-1 and 2.
+4-2, respectively.

 |**(1)**|**(2)** |
 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/US_Wildfire_counts_per_Year.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/US_total_Wildfire_size_per_Year.png)|

 Fig. 2.
-1: 1) US Wildfire counts across all the states per year, 2) US Wildfire size (acres) across all the states per year
+4: 1) US Wildfire counts across all the states per year, 2) US Wildfire size (acres) across all the states per year

 As shown above, the minimum and maximum number of US Wildfires occurred in 1997 and 2006 with a total number of 61,450 and 114,004, respectively.
 The distributions of the US wildfires in 1992, 1997, 2006, and 2015 are shown on the following maps.